Seville Fair: History

 The Fair dates back to 1846 when it was originally organized as a livestock fair by two councillors born in Northern Spain, Basque José María Ybarra and Catalan Narciso Bonaplata.
-Queen Isabel II agreed to the proposal, and on 18 April 1847 the first fair was held at the Prado de San Sebastian, on the outskirts of the city.
+Queen Isabel II agreed to the proposal, and on 18 April 1847 the first fair was held at the Prado de San Sebastián, on the outskirts of the city.

 It took only one year before an air of festivity began to transform the fair, due mainly to the emergence of the first three casetas, belonging to the Duke and Duchess of Montpensier, the Town Hall, and the Casino of Seville.
 During the 1920s, the fair reached its peak and became the spectacle that it is today.

 Location

-Since 1973, the Feria de Abril takes place at the Real de la Feria, an area of 24 blocks (450,000 m^{2}) which is located between Los Remedios and Tablada.
+Since 1973, Feria de Abril takes place at the Real de la Feria, an area of 24 blocks (450,000 m^{2}) which is located between Los Remedios and Tablada.
 In 2012 there were 1048 casetas.
 The streets of the Real are named after famous bullfighters such as Juan Belmonte and Pascual Márquez.
 Next to the Real is the Calle del Infierno (Hell Road), an amusement park which offers many recreational activities; a circus is usually set furthest from the Real on the back of the Parque de los Príncipes.
 Construction of the portada (the main gate) starts months in advance, and it takes several weeks to clear the place after the end of the fair.